Configuring and Using the Storage Emulator with Visual Studio

 You can specify that when you run or debug your service in Visual Studio, Visual Studio automatically launches the storage emulator.
 In Solution Explorer, open the shortcut menu for your Azure project, and choose Properties.
 On the Development tab, in the Start Azure Storage Emulator list select True.

 The first time you run or debug your service from Visual Studio, the storage emulator launches an initialization process.
 This process reserves local ports for the storage emulator and creates the storage emulator database.
 Once complete, this process does not need to run again unless the storage emulator database is deleted.

 |Starting with the June 2012 release of the Azure Tools, the storage emulator runs, by default, in SQL Express LocalDB.
 In earlier releases of the Azure Tools, the storage emulator runs against a default instance of SQL Express 2005 or 2008, which you must install before you can install the Azure SDK.
 You can also run the storage emulator against a named instance of SQL Express or a named or default instance of Microsoft SQL Server.
 If you need to configure the storage emulator to run against an instance other than the default instance, see How to Configure SQL Server for the Storage Emulator.|

 The storage emulator provides a user interface to view the status of the local storage services and to start, stop, and reset them.
 Once the storage emulator service has been started, you can display the user interface or start or stop the service by right-clicking on the notification area icon for the Windows Azure Emulator in the Windows taskbar.

 The Azure Storage Explorer is an extension to the Server Explorer window that is available as part of the Azure Tools for Visual Studio.
 The Storage Explorer provides read-only access to blob and table data in your storage accounts, including the storage emulator.
-For more information, see Browsing Storage Resources with Server Explorer.
+See Browsing Storage Resources with Server Explorer for more information.

 ConceptsAccessing the Azure Storage Services